 - GNU Compiler Collection

-It is software that is freely distributed to users on a trial basis.
-It usually comes with a time limit, and when the time limit expires, the user is asked to pay for the continued services.
-There are various types of shareware like Adware, Donationware, Nagware, Freemium, and Demoware (Cripplewareand Trialware).
-Some examples of shareware are:
+It is computer software that is loaned out to users on a temporary basis for no charge.
+In most cases, it comes with a time limit, and once that time limit has passed, the user will be asked to pay for the continued use of the service.
+Shareware can come in many forms, including Nagware, Adware, Donationware, Demoware and Freemium.
+The following are some examples of shareware:

 - Adobe Acrobat

 Application Software, also known as end-user programmes or productivity programmes, is software that assists the user in completing tasks such as conducting online research, keeping an account log, jotting down notations, setting the alarm, designing graphics, performing calculations, or even playing games.
 They are located in a position above the software system.
 They are used by the end user, as opposed to the system software, and they are specific in their functionality or tasks, and they perform the job that they were designed to perform.
 For instance, a browser is a piece of software that was developed solely for the purpose of navigating the internet, and Microsoft Powerpoint was developed for the sole purpose of creating presentations.

 The requirement for application software, also known as apps for short, is highly subjective, and the absence of this software does not impact the operation of the system.
 Therefore, application software can also be termed as non software.
 Application software also includes all of the applications, or apps, that can be found on mobile devices like smartphones and tablets.
 Meteor and Flutter are examples of software that are designed specifically for use in the development of mobile applications.
 These are also examples of software that falls under the category of applications.

 There are many distinct varieties of application software, including: